House of al-Dahdah

-The al-Dahdah family (also spelled El-Dahdaah, and El-Dahdah) is a noble Maronite Christian family originating from the village of Aqoura in Mount Lebanon, and whose line of descent is attested since the 14th century.
+The al-Dahdah family (also spelled El-Dahdaah, and El-Dahdah، الدحداح) is a noble Maronite Christian family originating from the village of Aqoura in Mount Lebanon, and whose line of descent is attested since the 14th century.
 It traces back in continuous lineage to Girgis al-Dahdah, the son-in-law of Ghazal al-Qaysi, Muqaddam of Aqoura, who died in 1375 without male issue.

 Beginning in 1703, the family received agricultural estates in the Futuh tax-farming district of Mount Lebanon, and in 1705 it settled in the nearby village of Aramoun in the Keserwan District.
 Its members have collectively held the iqta', or tax-farming concession, for the Futuh district of Mount Lebanon from Ottoman authorities from 1771 until the Ottoman Tanzimat ended the iqta' system in Mount Lebanon in 1859.
 One branch of the family, that of Mansur al-Dahdah also held the iqta' for the Byblos District for about the same period of time.
 In the writings of 19th century chroniclers of Mount Lebanon, such as those of Antuniyus Abu Khattar al-'Aynturini (d.
 1821), Tannus al-Shidyaq (d.
 1859), and Mansur al-Hattuni (d. ca. 1880), the House of al-Dahdah [Aal al-Dahdah in Arabic] is alternatively referred to as the mashayikh (lords) and the muqata'jiyah (iqta' holders or tax farmers) of the Futuh district of Mount Lebanon.

 Among its members were several officials at the court of the Mount Lebanon Emirate, Ottoman consuls in trading cities around the Mediterranean, Papal Counts, and notable Lebanese statesmen, literary men, clergy members, military officers, and senior civil servants.
 It has consisted of five branches since the early 18th century, of which one is now extinct.

 Origins

 The family claims descent from an eponymous ancestor, Thabit ibn al-Dahdah, a companion of the Prophet Muhammad and a member of the Sahabah, also known as Abu al-Dahdah, whose descendants are believed to have migrated to Damascus in the wake of Arab conquests, then settled in Aqoura, then an administrative dependency of Damascus, before converting to Christianity.
 These claims were first made in the early decades of the 20th century, during a time of pan-Arab and pan-Syrian ideological effervescence.
 The 17th- and 18th-century chronicles of Mount Lebanon do not refer to such an ascendance.
 Rather, early Islamic jurisprudence dictionaries appear to indicate that the Sahabi Thabit ibn al-Dahdah died without male or female issue, prompting an exceptional ruling from the Prophet Muhammad to allocate his properties to the son of Thabit's sister.

-Recent DNA testing by direct descendants have shown zero lineage to the Arab peninsula, putting to rest the thesis that the family is descendent from the Prophet.
-DNA testing indicates that the family is from the eastern Mediterranean.
+A more plausible theory is that the family inherited the rank of nobility through maternal descent from Ghazal al-Qaysi.
+Ghazal was one of the last Mardaite muqaddams of Mount Lebanon that maintained autonomy under the suzerainty of the Mamluks.
+Ghazal had no male heirs so his daughter inherited his estate.
+Thus, subdeacon Girgis al-Dahdah inherited his title through his marriage to Ghazal’s daughter, Jannah al-Akla.